 Constitutional and Civil Rights Litigation

-- Second chaired jury trial with Jim Reed where jury returned a verdict on November 14, 2011, in excess of $975,000 in favor of the Firm’s client, a former police officer who brought claims against a school district, and the Captain and Sergeant of the district’s police force, for violations of the Texas Whistleblower Act and rights secured by the First and Fourteenth Amendments to the United States Constitution.
+- Second chaired jury trial with Jim Reed where jury returned a verdict on November 14, 2011, in favor of the Firm’s client, a former police officer who brought claims against a school district, and the Captain and Sergeant of the district’s police force, for violations of the Texas Whistleblower Act and rights secured by the First and Fourteenth Amendments to the United States Constitution.
 After trial, the school district and individual officers perfected an appeal to the Fourteenth Court of Appeals in Houston.
 Mitch successfully handled all aspects of the appeal, including oral argument, and on October 31, 2013, the appellate court affirmed the judgment of the trial court.
 The appellate court’s opinion can be found at 2013 WL 5861516.

 Class Action Litigation